-Sleep is pretty precious to me, I have always LOVED sleeping and after hearing everyone talk about sleep life after babies I was terrified!
+Sleep is pretty precious to me, I have always LOVED sleeping when my bed has the top hybrid mattress on it and after hearing everyone talk about sleep life after babies I was terrified!
 You know when you have those moments in your life pre-babies where you’re like “omg I HAVE to do that or I will NEVER do that” well I had two of those moments pre-babies that molded the way I would get my babies to sleep and nap!

 So I read “Baby Wise” and took from it what I wanted and sort of adapted things!
 One of the most important things I learned from it was the importance of the -eat-wake/play-sleep cycle- After those initial weeks where baby starts to establish a schedule other than being on your boob or having a bottle 24/7 and no wake times really I started this!
 I would make sure to feed baby, keep him/her awake during the feed, then have wake/play time followed by sleepy cues where you then go lay baby down!

 It is so important for your baby to realized that they don’t have to eat to fall asleep which then results in mommy ninja trying to sneak out of a baby’s room when you’ve laid them down asleep!
 And let’s be real laying down a sleeping baby usually results in an awake, scared baby after leaving their mommys arms to a crib all alone…so that’s why it’s so vital for them to be put down awake but drowsy!
 I usually do a few rocks or back/booty pats and walk out…this is for nap & bedtime!